nus-cs2103-AY2324S2/tp/README.md

 managing your contacts seamlessly.

 ## Getting Started
-To begin your journey with NetConnect, simply download the latest release from the [here]() and refer to the [User Guide](docs/UserGuide.md) for detailed guidance in using the application.
+To begin your journey with NetConnect, simply download the latest release from [here]() and refer to the [User Guide](docs/UserGuide.md) for detailed guidance in using the application.

 For the detailed documentation of this project, see the **[Address Book Product Website](https://se-education.org/addressbook-level3)**.